 Court awards and damages.
 To determine if settlement amounts you receive by compromise or judgment must be included in your income, you must consider the item that the settlement replaces.
+The character of the income as ordinary income or capital gain depends on the nature of the underlying claim.
 Include the following as ordinary income.

-- 1. Interest on any award. - Compensation for lost wages or lost profits in most cases. - Punitive damages.
+- 1. Interest on any award. - 2.
+Compensation for lost wages or lost profits in most cases. - 3.
+Punitive damages, in most cases.
 It does not matter if they relate to a physical injury or physical sickness. - 4.
 Amounts received in settlement of pension rights (if you did not contribute to the plan). - 5.
 Damages for: - a.
 Patent or copyright infringement, - b.
 Breach of contract, or - c.
-Interference with business operations. - Back pay and damages for emotional distress received to satisfy a claim under Title VII of the Civil Rights Act of 1964. - Attorney fees and costs (including contingent fees) where the underlying recovery is included in gross income.
+Interference with business operations. - Back pay and damages for emotional distress received to satisfy a claim under Title VII of the Civil Rights Act of 1964. - 7.
+Attorney fees and costs (including contingent fees) where the underlying recovery is included in gross income.